In this guide

 Friday: Execution & Review (1 hour)

-- Refresh your tracking document with results
+- Refresh your calibration tracker with fresh data

 Weekend: Performance Analysis (1 hour)

-- Tally weekly returns and cumulative Brier score (a measure of forecast accuracy)
+- Tally weekly returns and cumulative Brier score

 FAQ